Marcello Lippi: Coaching philosophy and management style

 In 2016, manager Antonio Conte praised Lippi for his coaching skills and tactical prowess, as well as his ability to communicate with and motivate his players to foster a competitive team spirit and a winning mentality; he also went on to describe his experiences as a player under Lippi with Juventus stating: "I remember when Marcello Lippi arrived from Napoli with great ambition and determination.
 He was very important, as he was able to transmit to us precisely what he wanted.
-We hit rock bottom with defeat to Foggia, so Lippi said if we have to lose, we’ll go down fighting.
+We hit rock bottom with defeat to Foggia, so Lippi said if we have to lose, we'll go down fighting.
 From then on we attacked, pressed high and took the game to the opposition.
 Lippi was excellent at motivating the squad and passing on his ideas.
 I think the most important thing for a Coach is to have a clear vision and transmit that clearly to his players.
 Lippi always had that, as well as a great ability to motivate us, even when we played every three days.
 That Juventus had four consecutive European Finals and if you think back, that was an exceptional achievement."
 Fabrizio Ravanelli, who, like Conte, played under Lippi at Juventus, has also praised Lippi, describing him as a manager who excelled at reading the game and motivating his players.

-In 2001, former footballer Roberto Baggio, who had a difficult relationship with Lippi, and who was often critical of his former manager, also noted in his autobiography – Una porta nel cielo – that he was impressed, however, by the fact that Lippi also paid great attention to his players' diets, and to their athletic preparation, and always made use of the newest technologies and hired athletic coaches who used the most current training methods.
+In 2001, former footballer Roberto Baggio, who had a difficult relationship with Lippi and was often critical of his former manager, noted in his autobiography – Una porta nel cielo – that he was impressed by the fact that Lippi also paid great attention to his players' diets, and to their athletic preparation, and always made use of the newest technologies and hired athletic coaches who used the most current training methods.
 During his early coaching career, Lippi was also known for smoking Mercator cigars while on the bench during matches.